-We’re happy to introduce our New Pathways Ambassadors, Meg Elmer and Libby Jones.
-As Ambassadors, Meg and Libby will help to raise awareness of our work.
+We’re happy to introduce our New Pathways Ambassador, Libby Jones, MBE.
+As Ambassador, Libby will help to raise awareness of our work.
 This is an important role as it helps us reach new people, encourages more people to reach out when they need us, and hopefully inspires greater public dialogue around sexual violence.

 Libby Jones, MBE, is the founder and former managing director of New Pathways.
 Over 25 years ago, Libby was a volunteer with a helpline in Merthyr Tydfil that supported women who had experienced sexual violence.
 At the time, there was little or no help for these groups in Wales.
 When the helpline closed, she set up the New Pathways project and grew the organisation over the next 20 years, establishing the first sexual assault referral centre (SARC) in Wales in 2005 and helping to shape the sexual violence sector in the UK.
 She was awarded the MBE for services to vulnerable people in 2009.